backpropper/DNN-Activation-Brain/README.md

 # DNN-Activation-Brain

 This is a toolkit to visualize the hidden layers of a Deep Neural Network.
 Currently it takes a Kaldi model as input and takes in MFCC features with LDA as input to the DNN model.
+A snapshot of the application can be found in Snapshot.png.

 ## Libraries required (for Linux):
 	### Run the following commands on Debian/Ubuntu systems (Package name same in other distros):